Secure Data Backup & Recovery

 Data Protection

-Current research indicates that the global financial impact resulting from data breaches and security incidents has exceeded $8 trillion, with a continual upward trend.
-Additionally, the year 2023 alone witnessed 234 million individuals being adversely affected by such incidents.
+The current global financial impact resulting from data breaches and security incidents has exceeded $8 trillion, with a continual upward trend.
+Additionally, such incidents adversely affected 234 million individuals in 2023.
+In 2024 over 1.35 billion individuals were affected by data compromises.

 Cybercrime is becoming increasingly sophisticated, and as such regulatory entities are creating more demanding data protection requirements.